jcalahor/ctenex_rust/README.md

 # ctenex_rust
-Commodity Exchange based on the work of Jordan Dimov
+Rust Commodity Exchange based on the work of Jordan Dimov